Skip to main content

 Instead of services calling each other directly, they publish events to a central stream — and every other service that cares about that event subscribes independently.
 An order is placed: billing processes it, fulfilment picks it up, notifications fire, and analytics records it.
 Each independently, each at their own pace, without any of them knowing the others exist.

-This blueprint delivers a managed event streaming platform on AWS — built for production scale with predictable costs, without the operational overhead of running your own Kafka cluster.
-Services become genuinely independent: they can be deployed, scaled, and failed without touching anything else.
-Failed processing can be retried automatically.
+This blueprint delivers a managed event streaming platform on AWS, built for production scale with predictable costs and without running your own Kafka cluster.
+Services become independent: deployable, scalable, and failable without touching anything else.
+Failed processing retries automatically.
 Events can be replayed to fix bugs or onboard a new consumer without touching the producer.

-The architecture diagram below shows a typical production deployment — producers publishing to topic partitions, consumer services reading at their own pace, with a relational store for the business data and a cache layer for high-read paths.
+The diagram below shows a typical production setup: producers publishing to partitioned topics, consumer services reading at their own pace, with a database and a cache layer for high-read paths.

 The four choices that define this blueprint